workingDog/pochi/README.md

 In addition photos with format *png, jpg, jpeg, gif or tif* can also be loaded individually.
 A presentation can optionally require a password.
 When a password is set, **Viewers** will be asked for that password in order to view the presentation.
-The communication between the **Presenter** and the **Viewers** are made secure in this case.
+The communication between the **Presenter** and the **Viewers** is made secure in this case.

-A presentation name with a gray background indicates the presentation is selected.
-To deselect a presentation simply tap the selection again.
+To select a presentation press the **Presentation** button and navigate to the document you want.

-With a presentation selected, pressing the **Start** button will display the presentation and broadcast its presence to the **Pochi Viewer** Apps using the local *Wi-Fi* network.
+Once a PDF document is selected the presentation will be displayed and will broadcast its presence to the **Pochi Viewer** Apps using the local *Wi-Fi* network.

 ![presenter](images/presenter2.png)